code-warrior/installing-osculator/README.md

    <img src="images/Screen Shot 2021-11-15 at 6.34.49 AM.png">
 5. Choose **Devices** in the top left corner of the window, then **Wiimote** along the left column.<br>
    <img src="images/Screen Shot 2021-11-15 at 6.34.58 AM.png">
 6. Locate your Wii remote.
 Assuming batteries have already been installed, turn the Wii remote over and press the sync button on the battery cover.
-One or more lights will begin blinking on the front of the remote to indicate that the pairing process has begun.<br>
+Between one and four lights will flash on the remote, depending on the batteries’ capacity.
+Your Wii is now in Bluetooth pairing mode.<br>
 7. Make sure Bluetooth is enabled on your computer.
 Click the **Pair a Wiimote** button in the right area, to the right of **Setup**.
 A sequence of hex-based, dash-separated numbers should appear under **Address**.
 (This is the MAC address of the Wii remote.
 Think of it as its serial number.)
 Highlight the MAC address by clicking it.<br>
    <img src="images/Screen Shot 2021-11-15 at 6.37.31 AM.png">
 8. To the right of **Settings** in the same window listed under the previous step, check off **Attitude Angles (pitch, roll, yaw)**, then, on the bottom, check off **Send Battery Level**.
 (Ignore that it’s unchecked in the screen shot above.)<br>